 I could see the first seven letters, but wasn’t sure about the rest of the word.
 Enter the part of the word you can read (“zwanzig” in this case), make sure the word list is in German (Deutsch), select “words that start with” in this case, next select the approximate number of letters in your mystery word, and it will give you options in German for what your mystery word could be (Figure 5).

 After using WordMine.info., my puzzle was helpfully narrowed down to ten possible words that I needed to analyze.
-It looked to me like this nephew was born on zwanzigsten Juli or the twentieth of July.
+It looked to me like this nephew was born on ein und zwanzigsten Juli or the one and twenty of July (21 July 1871).

 Step 4: Use German word lists and dictionaries